-- 3.7.4.4 The SACF is of view that the current regulations are working well, hence they see no need to revise the regulatory system with a possible exception with regard to educational programming.
+- 3.7.4.3 In addition, the SABC argued that children learn best in the languages they are most fluent in, which is their home language.
+Programmes are repeated in order to increase access i.e. create more opportunities for audiences to view our best programmes when they can and for adults and the general public.
+The SABC also explained it repeats programmes that are meant to develop skills99. - 3.7.4.4 The SACF is of view that the current regulations are working well, hence they see no need to revise the regulatory system with a possible exception with regard to educational programming.
 The SACF also concurred with the Discussion Document that children's programming was more effective with repetition.
-For children of a young age repeating education content serves to enhance their understanding of the concepts being presented, and particularly in this genre, they submit that more repeats should be allowed98. - 3.7.4.5 SOS proposed (in line with Canadian regulatory systems) that all local content programmes, whether independently produced or produced by a broadcaster in-house, should be submitted to an on-line ICASA run system where it should be issued a unique number / barcode which stays with that programme for life.
+For children of a young age repeating education content serves to enhance their understanding of the concepts being presented, and particularly in this genre, they submit that more repeats should be allowed100. - 3.7.4.5 SOS proposed (in line with Canadian regulatory systems) that all local content programmes, whether independently produced or produced by a broadcaster in-house, should be submitted to an on-line ICASA run system where it should be issued a unique number / barcode which stays with that programme for life.
 It stated that every broadcaster should then be obliged to report local content programmes in a simple online report to ICASA on a daily / weekly basis.
-SOS also provided, in their submission, an all-encompassing table detailing number of repeats recommended per broadcast.99 - 3.7.4.6 The NAB recognised the importance of repeat programming, and proposed that the current restrictions on repeats be relaxed.
-It stated that it is the very nature of multi-channel broadcasting that there is a high level of repeats, and these repeats also allow licensees an opportunity to recoup a return on investment in programming 100. - 3.7.4.7 M-net and Multichoice submitted that the Authority should remove the current limitations on the number of repeats, so that repeats are recognised as counting for full points.
-They argue that the question of repeats is programming specific and is formulated with a single channel broadcasting environment in mind.
-They state that if the Authority were to implement an enabling and flexible regulatory approach for the converged multi-channel environment, the question of repeats would fall away, as compliance would be measured across the service as a whole101.
+SOS also provided, in their submission, an all-encompassing table detailing number of repeats recommended per broadcast.101 - 3.7.4.6 The NAB recognised the importance of repeat programming, and proposed that the current restrictions on repeats be relaxed.
+It stated that it is the very nature of multichannel broadcasting that there is a high level of repeats, and these repeats also allow licensees an opportunity to recoup a return on investment in programming102.

-98 SACF's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 6)
+98 SABC's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 15)

-99 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 10)
+100 SACF's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 6)

-100 NAB's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page14)
+101 SOS's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 10)

-101 M-net and Multichoice's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page 37)
+102 NAB's submission to ICASA's Discussion Document on the Review of regulation on South African Local Content: Radio and Television, 2014 (Page14)